 Sandpapers exist on a gradient.
 Before you even think about applying a sheet to your vehicle, check the label.
 This should give the paper’s “grit count,” which is a measure of how large the abrasive particles are.
 For the task at hand, 2000 grit sandpaper is usually ideal.
 If a lower number is printed on the packaging, it means that the particles might be big enough to leave scrape marks all over the car.

-Once you’ve reviewed the sandpaper’s packaging, take a sheet and soak it in cold water for 10 to 15 minutes seconds.
+Once you’ve reviewed the sandpaper’s packaging, take a sheet and soak it in cold water for 10 to 15 minutes.
 Wrap the wet sandpaper around a rectangular sponge, then very, very gently sand the scratch, rubbing in the direction of the original scrape (that is: if the scratch runs vertically, rub vertically, but if it’s parallel to the ground, rub the paper from right to left.)
-Be sure to sand slowly; you wouldn’t want to grate your way into the basecoat layer.
+Be sure to sand slowly and carefully; you wouldn’t want to grate your way into the basecoat layer.

 If you’re worried about overdoing it, use a hole punch to crop out a small circle of sandpaper.
 Glue this piece to the eraser end of a new pencil.
 That will allow you to focus on very small areas at a time.